How we work together

 Many nonfiction books are sold to publishers based on a book proposal rather than a completed manuscript.

 If you are planning to pursue traditional publishing, you need to make the business case for your book, which is an altogether different skill from writing.
-I can help you develop a proposal that clearly communicates your book’s concept, audience, and market positioning.
+I can help you develop a proposal that clearly communicates your book’s concept, reader promise, and market positioning.

 Coaching may include: